ezulfica/SANonogramSolver/README.md

 Cost = |n_S - n_G| = |2-1| + |1-2| + |1-0| = 3.

+We compute every cost by rows and columns (named NB_conflits, which in french mean the numbers of conflicts)

 ## The reason of this metric
 In order to verify if we have a good cell allocation, our cost function tells us three things :
 - If we have the required numbers of cells